-□ Prerequisite: BIO 101 and 102 or one-year of high school biology.
-Comparative survey of the plant kingdom.
-Includes morphology, physiology, systematics, growth and propagation.
+□ Prerequisites: BIO 101 and 102 or one-year of high school biology.
+Study of principles and processes in plant biology with emphasis on vascular plants.
+Includes survey of plant kingdom.

 BIO 190 Animal Biology /4 cr. hrs./6 periods (3 lec., 3 lab)